dpaetzel/cmpbayes/README.md

   in the 2015 article by Corani and Benavoli, *A Bayesian approach for comparing cross-validated algorithms on multiple data sets* (in that publication it's called the *Bayesian t test for correlated observations model* equation (8)).
+- `BimodalNonNegative` builds and samples a Bayesian model that can be used to make statistical statements about the difference between two algorithms when run multiple times *independently* on a task.
+Other than `Kruschke`, the units (i.e. the measurements) for each algorithm are assumed to be

+  - distributed bimodally
+  - non-negative

+  The model uses a simple mixture consisting of two Gamma distributions.
+For the exact specifications (e.g. priors etc.), see the corresponding Stan file.

+  The model was originally created to model and compare the running times of algorithms where a small subset of the runs was considerably faster than the large majority.

+  Note that this model assumes that the data points for each algorithm are be i.i.d.
+This entails that the model does *not* take into account the correlation induced by cross-validation or similar methods.

 *It is strongly recommended to read about the models and their assumptions in